prmaciel21/math120_final/README.md

 2. Upload to Google Colab
 3. Run the first cell to set up the environment
 4. Dependency cells will import data.py and pca_model.py

+## Learning Objectives Demonstrated

+* Loaded data with Pandas
+* Used Kaggle API to retrieve data
+* Loaded images from the dataset
+* Used Python libraries to perform data analysis
+* Implemented PCA using ```sklearn.decomposition```
+* Used SVC classifier from ```sklearn.svm``` to train a classifier on PCA reduced features

+## Summary

+This repository contains a facial recognition project that explores the use of Principal Component Analysis (PCA) and supervised classification.
+Facial image data is obtained using the Kaggle API and preprocessed for analysis in Python.
+PCA is used to generate eigenfaces and reduce the dimensionality of the data, and a Support Vector Classifier (SVC) is trained to predict identities based on the reduced features.
+The project demonstrates the full workflow from data acquisition and preprocessing to model training and evaluation.

 ## Author
 Pedro Ramos-Maciel